Kamal Bahamdan: Career

 In March 2014, Safanad and Formation Capital sold a portfolio of 43 senior housing facilities and 37 skilled nursing facilities to NorthStar Realty for $1.05 billion.

 In June 2014, Safanad and Ron Packard, education company Stride, Inc. founder and former CEO, announced the launch of a new education company, Pansophic Learning.
 Upon establishment, the company immediately acquired from K12 Inc. several assets including licenses to curriculum and technology, an international brick and mortar private school, a higher education platform business, and the K12 business in the Middle East.
 The company has grown to serve more than 50,000 students across 165 schools and early learning academies, primarily in the US, Europe, and Africa.
-In October 2022, Safanad announced further expansion of its education platform with an initial planned investment of US$200 million in the MENA region’s education sector and a commitment to invest significantly beyond this to acquire, manage and develop multiple charter, online, early learning, and K-12 private schools independently and in partnership with regional governments.
+In October 2022, Safanad announced further expansion of its education platform with an initial planned investment of US$200 million in the MENA region's education sector and a commitment to invest significantly beyond this to acquire, manage and develop multiple charter, online, early learning, and K-12 private schools independently and in partnership with regional governments.

 Beyond investing in education, Bahamdan is also an education philanthropist.
-In December 2022, Boston University, his alma mater, announced that he had endowed a chair in early childhood wellbeing which the University said marked a significant milestone in its work in this field.
+In December 2022, Boston University, his alma mater, announced that he had endowed a chair in early childhood wellbeing which the university said marked a significant milestone in its work in this field.

 Safanad is also the owner of HC-One, an elderly care home provider working in the UK.
 A BBC Panorama investigation highlighted how private-equity investors such as Kamal Bahamdan negatively impact certain sectors of the economy, by diverting company money to finance expensive debts introduced by the investor.
 HC-One, however, clarified these allegations stating, ‘In the past five years, our owners have enabled us to invest £145 million in upgrading our homes, with a further £115 million committed by 2022 to 2023.
 This far exceeds all the cumulative dividends and management fees they have received over the same period – a total of £32 million...’
 We have always been UK tax resident, pay full tax in the UK, and file our accounts at Companies House...
 We do not use our structure to artificially reduce our earnings.

 Previously, Bahamdan also co-founded Al-Khabeer Merchant Finance Corporation (est.2007), and was Managing Partner and co-founder of Washington DC-based international investment firm BV Group (est. 1995).

+Boards and appointments

+Bahamdan was elected to the Board of Trustees of Boston University, his alma mater, beginning his tenure in December 2025.
+He is also a member of the Board of the Saudi Olympic & Paralympic Committee having been appointed in March 2025.